lpdone/lpdone.github.io/_pages/about.md

 I received my Ph.D. degree at University of Science and Technology of China (USTC) in 2024.
-Prior to that, I received my Bachelor degree at Hefei University of Technology.
+I am currently a researcher at Alibaba TongYi Lab.
-My research interests include general video understanding and multi-modal learning.
+My research interests include general video understanding and generation.

 ## Publications